-Reading Assignments: The following is a TENTATIVE schedule indicating the order of topics to be covered.
-You should come to class having FOUND THE PERTINENT CHAPTER(S), and also having READ and UNDERSTOOD the material well enough that you are prepared to discuss it!
-If you are having trouble doing all of this, then you should make a point to visit with me outside of class.
+Reading Assignments: The following is a TENTATIVE schedule indicating the order of topics and the textbook chapters to be covered.
+You should come to class having read and understood the material well enough that you are prepared to discuss it.